vmware-archive/spring-cloud-dotnet-configuration/src/Pivotal.Extensions.Configuration.ConfigServer/README.md

 cf restage myApp

 ```
-Once you have bound the service to the app, the providers settings have setup in `VCAP_SERVICES` and will be picked up automatically when the app is started.
+Once you have bound the service to the app, the providers settings have been setup in `VCAP_SERVICES` and will be picked up automatically when the app is started.

 Next we add the Config Server provider to the builder (e.g. `AddConfigServer()`).
+Here is some sample code illustrating how this is done:
 ```
 #using Pivotal.Extensions.Configuration;
 ...